CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 ### **Task 3: Resize a Virtual Machine**

-**SubTask 1: VM
-SubTask 2: Storage Account
-SubTask 3: Networking**

- #SubTask 1: Virtual machine
+# SubTask 1: Virtual machine

 You can lower the cost by managing the size of the VMs.